wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 the latter is larger, we know the ROB remains idle for (`minRetireCycle` - `curRetireCycle`) cycles after retiring the previous uops, in which case we simply adjusting `curRetireCycle` to `minRetireCycle` and reset `curCycleRetires`.

+After retiring the current uop, we store the actual retirement cycle `curRetireCycle` into `buf[idx]`, and increment `idx`.
+Resource hazard on the ROB will stall instruction issue if an uop is to be inserted into an ROB slot, but the retirement cycle stored in that slot is larger than the issue cycle.
+In this case we stall uop issue by adjusting `curCycle` to `buf[idx]`.

 ### Instruction Window

 The instruction window implements a simple DES event queue as `class WindowStructure` (ooo\_core.h).
 In order to model